 HOWEVER, this time I would like to introduce spices which we use in the kitchen and that stimulate brain function.
 Several herbs and spices which look promising with respect to brain health based on the existing research are black pepper, cinnamon, garlic, ginger, lemon balm, nutmeg, parsley, peppermint, rosemary, saffron, sage, tea leaves, turmeric, thyme and the list continues.

-Here are 5 spices that may help improve brain function that you can begin adding to your diet today:
+Here is for first black pepper that may help improve brain function and you can begin adding it to your diet today:

 BLACK PEPPER (Piper nigrum, family Piperaceae)

 Parts Used: dried peppercorns

 Black pepper contains moderate amounts of vitamin K, iron and manganese with trace amounts of other essential nutrients, protein, volatile essential oil containing the alkaloid piperine and dietary fibre.